marquettelearningcenter/website/content/board-of-directors/_index.md

     role: Center Director
     image: /uploads/audrey.jpg
-    bio: Audrey has a degree in early childhood education and has been certified by the state to direct a childcare center, along with 10 years of experience guiding children in the first years of life.
+    bio: Audrey has a degree in early childhood education and has been certified by the state to direct a childcare center, along with 15 years of experience guiding children in the first years of life.
 Audrey taught preschool in her hometown of Marquette for 6 years in the United Methodist Church before staying home to raise her two children, Kinsley and Kolt, for 3 years.
 Her and her husband, Brodie, are raising their children on a farm south of Marquette.
 She has been with the Marquette Learning Center since they opened in January of 2019.
-  - active: true
-    name: Michele VonStrohe
-    role: Board Member
-    bio: "Michele VonStrohe is an active member of the Marquette Learning Center board.
-She also dedicates her Thursday mornings to our preschool age classrooms with her Music and Math lessons. "
-    image: /uploads/placeholder.png
   - active: true
     name: Beth Thomas
     role: Board Member